kammitama5/kammitama5.github.io/_posts/2018-7-5-Thursday-July-5th.md

   of profound...there is a whole *dimension* of this I hadn't thought of before."
 It's like you have to grow up yourself to really understand what the person is trying to tell you.
 I don't really get that from my peers or the general programming community.
 I think that some of it comes from being worldly.
 It's different.
+  And it's often done with what I can only advise as "selfless guidance".
   A really good friend of mine who did that *all the time* (and wasn't my dad) was a high-school dropout who started his own business from scratch and was pretty much a multi-millionnaire by the time he was in his 30s (if not before).
 He just thought about everything differently, and understood people and motivation.
 I was